Remembering Little Syria: The First Arab Americans

 Before the tour, we invite you to take a digital tour of the area developed by our partners, the Washington Street Historical Society: https://alqalamjourney.org/en.

-Accessibility: This tour does involve going up and down some steps on a pedestrian crossing.
+Accessibility: This tour does involve going up and down some steps on a pedestrian footbridge.
 For private bookings, the tour can be customized to avoid this route.

 Note: For private bookings, this tour can be combined with our From Mecca to Manhattan, The Forgotten Immigrant “Lower West Side”, and Ottoman New York: An Empire in the Empire State tours.